AbrahamSSem/Exploratory-Sales-and-Customer-Analysis-for-Strategic-Growth-at-Global-Electronics/README.md

 Quarterly Revenue Trends: The report reveals clear seasonal patterns in revenue across the years. <u>*Q4 consistently shows strong revenue growth, peaking in December*<u/>, likely due to holiday shopping and year-end promotions.
 In contrast, Q2 tends to experience a significant drop, particularly around April, suggesting a seasonal lull or lower consumer spending during this period.
 The recovery usually begins in Q3, though the strength of this recovery varies by year, with some years showing a more gradual increase while others remain relatively flat.

 Yearly Revenue Trends: The line chart shows clear seasonal spikes in revenue, particularly in December and January, with noticeable drops around April and July.
 This suggests strong end-of-year and start-of-year sales, possibly driven by holiday shopping and New Year promotions.
+The year 2020 doesnt follow the general observed trend like other years,after the dip in April the remain on a downward trajectory till november and then a recovery to December.this is due to covid.

 Order Volume: The heatmap reveals a consistent increase in order volume during January and February across all years, peaking significantly in 2020.
 There is also a noticeable rise in volume during May and November, particularly in 2019, indicating potential seasonal campaigns or events during these months.